jitsedesmet/thesis/_papers/thesis-report/chapters/preface.typ

 These query engines already allow developers to query pods efficiently.
 Through a technique called link traversal querying, a developer can give the root path of a solid pod and query the whole pod.
 Speed-ups can be gained by incorporation the structure of the pod in the query evaluation.
-This structure can be described through different vocabularies, examples include, Type Index, Shape Trees, @void, @tree and @ldes.
+This structure can be described through different vocabularies, examples include, Type Index, Shape Trees, @void, @tree, and @ldes.

 A pod can thus be structured, and since @ldp maps to a file system, everyone, from data consumer, data producer and data owner, benefit from a good structure.
 Unfortunately, as of currently, there are no automated clients that infer where to store a resource in a way that does not break the structure.